 What does tax evasion actually mean for self-employed people?

-If you’re self-employed, tax evasion means deliberately hiding income or providing false information to HMRC to pay less tax than you legally owe.
-This isn’t the same as making an honest mistake, as tax evasion involves knowing what you’re doing is wrong.
-One common form of tax evasion is undeclared income, which refers to income that is not reported to HMRC.
+If you're self-employed, tax evasion means deliberately hiding income or providing false information to HMRC to pay less tax than you legally owe.
+This isn't the same as making an honest mistake, as tax evasion involves knowing what you're doing is wrong.

 Common examples include not declaring cash payments, claiming personal expenses as business costs, or completely failing to register as self-employed.
-Many people mistakenly think small amounts won’t matter, but HMRC has sophisticated tools to spot discrepancies, regardless of sise.
+Many people mistakenly think small amounts won't matter, but HMRC has sophisticated tools to spot discrepancies, regardless of size.

 Remember, there's a big difference between tax planning (legal) and tax evasion (illegal).
 Understanding this distinction is crucial for maintaining compliance with tax regulations.